-A quick guide on what to pack for a day hike including a hiking essentials checklist
+Welcome to our quick guide on what to pack for a day hike and why, my recommendations, and a hiking essentials checklist.

 Day hiking is one the best ways for everyone to enjoy the wilderness.
 You can plan a route as short or as long as your ability and fitness allows, and even tailor it around kids and dogs.
 But if you’re new to hiking, knowing what to pack for a day hike can be trickier than you might think, and very easy to get wrong.
 Many novice hikers take far too much stuff, making their packs unnecessarily heavy and uncomfortable.
 Others take all the wrong stuff.
 And some don’t take anything at all!